wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

 *   (1) A licensed insurer must ensure that any specified actuary has reasonable access to the accounting records and other documents of the insurer.

-    (2) A licensed insurer commits an offence if it fails to comply with subsection (1) and is liable, on summary conviction, to a fine not exceeding $1,000,000\.
+    (2) A licensed insurer commits an offence if it fails to comply with subsection (1) and is liable, on conviction, to a fine not exceeding $1,000,000\.

     (3) A specified actuary is entitled to require from a director or an employee of the insurer such information and explanations as he or she thinks necessary for the performance of his or her duties as an actuary.

-    (4) A director or an employee commits an offence if he or she fails to comply with subsection (3) and is liable, on summary conviction, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both).
+    (4) A director or an employee commits an offence if he or she fails to comply with subsection (3) and is liable, on conviction, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both).

     (5) It is a defence to a director or an employee charged with an offence under subsection (4) if he or she proves that---